eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part2/2-07-Commercial.md

 **_Table_** _Breakdown of estimated costs for the project – totalling £10863.00._

-While typically not directly monetised, work of this nature may be eligible for charitable funding as it has relevance to bioinformatics and applied soft computing.
+While typically not directly monetised, work of this nature may be eligible for charitable funding as it offers potential contribution to bioinformatics and applied soft computing.